Peace and Friendship Park Plan

 The Halifax Regional Municipality is engaging residents on the development of a plan for Peace and Friendship Park.
 Specifically, to understand the overall themes and directions that are important to guide park improvements.

-Engagement Phase 2: Park Concept Review {Coming Soon}
+NEXT STEP IN 2025: Engagement Phase 2 - Park Concept Review

-The Halifax Regional Municipality is following up with residents with a 'What We Heard' summary and park concept plan for Peace and Friendship Park.
-We would like to confirm some assumptions about the direction that was submitted and that the physical form will suit park user needs.
+The Halifax Regional Municipality is following up with residents with a 'What We Heard' summary and conceptual park plan for Peace and Friendship Park.
+We would like to confirm key assumptions about the proposed direction and ensure the design aligns with the needs of park users.
+A concept plan will be presented in 2025.

 What's Next?